benjaminW78/EasyInput/README.md

       "id": 0
     }

-You can contact me at winckell.benjamin.isart@gmail.com
+You can contact me at winckell.benjamin.isart@gmail.com for give me Feedback, opinions, features needs